Ocean cruising in the USA

 For cruise visitors, the United States’ crown jewels lie along America’s 12,300-mile coastline on both the East and West Coasts.
+Now for where can you cruise in America.
 Cruisers will have the opportunity to dock at a variety of ports and experience both the hectic urban cities of New York and Boston, as well as the laid-back beaches of San Diego, Miami and Los Angeles.
 Cruise lines that travel the region include Celebrity Cruises, Royal Caribbean, Cruise Nation and Princess Cruises.

-Houston, a Texan city that doesn't typically feature at the top of travellers' bucket lists, shouldn't be overlooked.
+Houston, a Texan city that doesn't typically feature at the top of travellers' bucket lists, shouldn't be overlooked on a cruise around the US.
 There are a number of cruise ships that dock at Port of Galveston in Houston, including Royal Caribbean and Princess Cruises.
 Texas’ largest city, it is a modern and culture-rich metropolis with an abundance of pubs, parks, restaurants and museums.
 One of its star-studded attractions is, of course, NASA’s Space Centre.
 It lies just outside the city but is worth the short drive even if just for the chance to be on ‘location’ to say the immortal words, ‘Houston, we have a problem.'

 Miami and Key West